carpentries/instructor-training/files/rubric.md

 - Optionally award +1 for being an active contributor to other volunteer or non-profit groups with significant teaching or training components

-- Score +1 for each previous involvement with the Carpentries up to a maximum bonus of +3.
+- Score +1 for each previous involvement with The Carpentries up to a maximum bonus of +3.

 - Award +1 for previous training in teaching: "a certification or short course" or "a full degree".